cloudmesh/useful-introduction_to_cloud-2015/docs/source/index_videos.rst

 * starting virtual machines
 * stoping virtual machines

-..note:: this tutorial will be updated once we have switched from FutureGrid to FutureSystems
+..note:: this tutorial will be updated once we have switched from FutureSystems to FutureSystems

 Updated: 2014-09-22T20:20:05.000Z